ElvinEfendi/elvinefendi.github.io/_posts/2019-11-22-ingress-nginx-openidc-plugin.markdown

 | ingress-nginx | ingress-nginx | http://192.168.99.108:31672    |
 ```

-For me the HTTP port is `31672`, and therefore the :endpoint I'll be using is `http://example.com:31672`.
+For me the HTTP port is `31672`, and therefore the endpoint I'll be using is `http://example.com:31672`.

 At this point you should be able to access http://example.com:31672 in your browser.